-The Prague's rental market was significantly affected by the pandemic in 2020 and 2021 and gradually decreased from 332 CZK per sqm in March 2020 to 278 CZK per sqm.
-The main reason of significant decrease in rents was the increase of apartment offers in the city centre, which were previously offered for short- term rent and outflow of students.
-However, the rental market has bounce back during the summer of 2021 and the rents started grow again.
-The average rent has reached 307 CZK per sqm in October 2021.
+The Prague's rental market was significantly affected by the pandemic in 2020 and 2021 and gradually decreased from CZK 332 per sqm to CZK 278 per sqm.
+The main reasons for the significant decrease were the increase of apartment offers in the city center, which were previously offered for short-term rent and the outflow of students.

+The rental market bounced back during the summer of 2021 and the rents started to grow again.
+The average rent reached CZK 297 per sqm at the end of 2021.
+The further significant growth was during the year 2022 when the rent reached CZK 367 per sqm in September.

-Current prime yields are approximately 4,25% for offices, 4,25% for high streets, 4,50% for industrial, 5,20% for shopping centres and 6,00% for retail parks.
+Current prime yields are approximately 4.50% for offices, 4.50% for high streets, 4.25% for industrial, 5.50% for shopping centers and 5.75% for retail parks.

-The prime rent for office segments currently stands at 22,50 EUR per sqm and the vacancy slightly increased to $8.0\,\%$.
+The prime rent for office segments currently stands at EUR 26,50 per sqm and the vacancy slightly increased to 8.1 %.

-Contingency % used in the residual valuation method is 8 - 12 %.
-Development profit allowance % in residual valuation method is 15 - 20 %.
-Capitalisation rate used in valuation of Tenement houses is 4.0 - 6.0 % and Location and liquidity discounts used in valuation of Tenement houses is 5 - 12 %.
+The Capitalisation rate used in valuation of Tenement houses is 4.0 - 6.0 % and Location and liquidity discounts used in valuation of Tenement houses is 5 - 12 %.

-Market comparisons were performed using Transaction Price Map, database covering transaction prices of residential real estate transactions in Prague.
+Market comparisons were performed using the Transaction Price Map, database covering transaction prices of residential real estate transactions in Prague.

-The Group has no restrictions on the realisability of its investment properties and no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.
+The Group has no restrictions on the realizability of its investment properties and no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.